-Our (IN)VISIBLE Report exploring the impact of sex and gender on health experiences and outcomes in Scotland is now live!
+Our (IN)VISIBLE Report exploring the impact of sex and gender on health experiences and outcomes in Scotland has been published!

 This 48-page report pulls together evidence and insight from 50+ VHS members and wider stakeholders, as well as national and academic sources, to identify key themes on the relationship between sex, gender and health.
 From the evidence gathered, the report identifies broad themes regarding the causes of gender-related health inequalities as well as providing six recommendations for future action.